simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

   <img style="height: 200px; width: auto" src="./img/GSDML_viewer.png" />
   <br>
 <ol>
-  <li>Additional Informations about GSDML Viewer: <a href="https://console.simatic-ax.siemens.io/docs/axcode/vscode-gsdml-viewer">GSDML Viewer on AX-Side</a></li>
+  <li>Additional information about GSDML Viewer: <a href="https://console.simatic-ax.siemens.io/docs/axcode/vscode-gsdml-viewer">GSDML Viewer on AX-Side</a></li>
 </ol>
 </div>

 ----

 <header class="slide_header">
-    <h3>Siemens Hardware over Support Packages</h3>
+    <h3>Siemens Hardware via Support Packages</h3>
 </header>

 <div class="flex-col justify-center">
     <p>A hardware support package is viewed as a package from the AX side.
 Accordingly, it can be added to the project like any other package.
-You call the apax add command, as in the following example for importing the standard 1500 modules:</p>
+You call the `apax add` command, as in the following example for importing the standard 1500 modules:</p>
     <br>
     <p><b>apax add --dev @ax/hw-s7-1500</b></p>
     <br>
-    <p>The package can then be seen in Apax.yml under development dependencies:</p>
+    <p>The package can then be seen in apax.yml under development dependencies:</p>
     <img style="height: 120px; width: 250px" src="./img/Hardware_Support_Package.png" />
     <br>
     <p>
-        If you now open the project on another PC, the hardware information will also be added to the project via a simple Apax install.
+        If you now open the project on another PC, the hardware information will also be added to the project via a simple `apax install`.
         If additional Siemens hardware is required that is not yet offered as a hardware support package, it can of course also be imported as GSDML.
     </p>
     <br>